T.TAO

 MetalView

-In SwiftUI, you can obtain MTKView by importing MetalKit.
+In SwiftUI, you can get MTKView via import MetalKit.
 We need to wrap MTKView in a UIViewRepresentable (iOS) or NSViewRepresentable (macOS) to obtain and use MTKView.
 For example,

-The MetalViewRepresentable in the code above must conform to the ViewRepresentable protocol.
-On macOS, it needs to implement makeNSView() and updateNSView(), while on iOS it needs to implement makeUIView() and updateUIView().
-The specific steps are outside the scope of this article; reference code is provided below.
+The MetalViewRepresentable in the above code must conform to the ViewRepresentable protocol.
+On macOS, it needs to implement the makeNSView() and updateNSView() functions, while on iOS it needs to implement the makeUIView() and updateUIView() functions.
+The specific steps are beyond the scope of this article; a reference code snippet is provided below.

 Renderer Class